-For many years, Helene Uri has been concerned with language and gender.
-Do women and men speak different languages?
-Are women more indirect in their language?
-Are there own feminine words and own word words?
-And what happens to the language when women and men are discussed?
-Ten years ago, she began to cut articles and put them in a blue folder.
-She has also listened to conversations on bus and at party, she has measured speaking time and counted neglected.
-And she has fine books and movies looking for what we say, how we say it and who says what.
+Helene Uri has been interested in language and gender for many years.
+Do men and women speak different languages?
+Is the language of women more indirect?
+Are there different words for men and women?
+And what happens to our language when we speak about women and men?
+Ten years ago, Uri began cutting out newspaper articles and putting them into a blue folder.
+She has also eavesdropped on conversations on the bus and at parties, and has timed speeches and counted obituaries.
+And she has gone through books and films with a fine toothcomb on the hunt for what we say, how we say it, and who says what.

-Who Said What? is a book about how language speaks reality, but also about how it forms: Performances about women and men are found everywhere in our language and tell us what we - more or less consciously - think about each other and ourselves.
-In Helene Uris' accurate, revealing and fun book, the reader will recognize himself and at the same time get new acquaintances and surprises.
+Who Said What? is a book about how language reflects reality, but also how it shapes it: notions about men and women are everywhere to be found in our speech and tell us what we – more or less consciously – think about each other and ourselves.
+Readers will not only relate to Helene Uri’s precise, revealing and amusing book, but also encounter new surprises and understandings.

-Thoughtful about women, men and languages.
-Sharp, insightful and witty. [...] this 350 pages book that should be a must for anyone who is concerned with language.
+Hits the mark.
+Thought-provoking on women, men and language.
+Sharp, insightful and witty ... this 350-page book is a must for anyone interested in language.

 5 out of 6 stars